-• Make-up: Make-up work is given at the discretion of the instructor.
+- Final: The comprehensive final will be given on Monday, December 9th from 10:15 12:15 as directed by the official South Plains College Schedule.
+No make-up final will be given.
+The final will cover all material covered in-class. - Make-up: Make-up work is given at the discretion of the instructor.
 NO make-up quizzes or tests are given without prior notification AND proper documentation.
-If you are absent from class, have given prior notification and proper documentation of your absence, you MUST make arrangements to take the quiz or exam BEFORE the next class period.
+If are absent from class, have given prior notification and proper documentation of your absence, you MUST make arrangements to take the quiz or test BEFORE the next class period.
 Students who do not take quizzes or exams in-class, early or late, forfeit the right to attempt any extra credit on that quiz or exam.

-Grading Policy: Grading Scale:
+Grading Policy: Grading Scale (1324):

-Daily Work (HW, quizzes, notebook checks, labs) 15% 90-100% Α
+Daily Work (HW, quizzes, labs) 10% 90-100%A

-Exams (7 total) 65% 80-89% В
+Exams (8 total) 70% 80-89% В

 Comprehensive Final 20% 70-79% С

 60-69% D

-Below 60% F
+Relow 60% F